The CONNEX Support Unit is the implementing body of the CONNEX Initiative. Its background is as follows:

 Through fair and stable contracts, these investments can mobilize the revenues which individual countries need to achieve their SDGs, build their infrastructures and create employment opportunities.

-The benefits developing countries derive from their natural resource wealth are largely determined by complex commercial investment agreements between the host country and (foreign) investors.
+The economic benefits deriving from natural resource wealth are largely determined by complex commercial agreements between the host country and foreign investors.
 These agreements regulate the allocation of costs, risks, profits and benefits.
-They can last for decades and have significant fiscal, economic, environmental and social impacts.
-Well-conceived and negotiated contracts for foreign investment can generate revenues, boost development and protect the interests of the host country and foreign investors.
+They may remain in place for decades and have significant fiscal, economic, environmental and social impacts.
+Well-crafted and carefully negotiated foreign investment contracts can generate revenues, boost development and protect the interests of both the host country and foreign investors.

-However, many low-income countries lack the capacity to successfully conduct complex contract negotiations as well as to properly enforce and monitor the concluded contracts.
-As a result, poorly negotiated and implemented contracts often fail to maximize the potential benefits and instead may lead to loss of public revenues, corruption, resource and environmental degradation and depletion, safety hazards and social unrest.
+However, many low-income countries lack the capacity to successfully negotiate complex contracts and to properly enforce and monitor their implementation.
+As a result, these contracts often fail to maximize the potential benefits and instead lead to loss of public revenues, as well as to corruption, resource and environmental degradation and depletion, health and safety issues and social unrest.